Fight Traffic Ticket in OklahomaPage OverviewSUMMARY: How to Fight an Oklahoma Traffic Ticket

 Avoid Late Penalties

-Failing to respond to the ticket is not advised.
-Repercussions may include license suspension and a bench warrant for your arrest.
+Failing to respond to your OK traffic ticket is not advised.
+Repercussions may include a driver's license suspension and a bench warrant for your arrest.

-Enter a not guilty plea either by mail or in person to the court listed on your citation.
+To fight your traffic ticket, you can enter a "not guilty" plea either by mail or in person to the court listed on your citation.

-Consult your ticket for the court location and the arraignment date and time.
-Try to arrive 30 minutes early.
+Consult your traffic ticket for the court location and the arraignment date and time.
+Try to arrive early.
 If you meet with the prosecuting attorney and no agreement can be reached, the court will issue a trial date.

-Some courts allow entering a not guilty plea in person before the arraignment date.
-But instead of entering your plea with a judge, you enter it with the court clerk.
+NOTE: Your Oklahoma traffic court may allow you to enter a "not guilty" plea in person before the arraignment date.
+Rather than submitting your plea to a judge, you'll enter it with the court clerk.

-Some courts allow not guilty pleas to be entered by mail.
-Call the court that's listed on your traffic and ask.
+Some courts allow "not guilty" pleas to be entered by mail.
+Call the court that's listed on your traffic ticket and ask.
 If available, the court clerk will explain what information to include on your written statement.

-Hiring a traffic ticket lawyer will improve your chances for reduced charges or ticket dismissal.
+Hiring a traffic ticket lawyer with knowledge of OK traffic laws will improve your chances for reduced charges or ticket dismissal.
 Depending on your current situation, this could mean saving your Oklahoma driver's license from suspension and from increased auto insurance rates.

-Legal counsel will handle your defense.
+You can opt to have legal counsel handle your defense.
 If, however, you decide to represent yourself (also known as "pro se"), the onus is on you to build a strong case.
-If you're unsure of the process, contact the court clerk for court rules.
+If you're unsure of the process, contact the OK court clerk for court rules.

-Regardless of verdict, check your driving record after the trial.
-Confirm the point total.
-Make sure there are no phantom violations.
+Regardless of verdict after fighting your traffic violation charge, check your driving record after the trial to make sure there are no errors.

-If you no longer can afford your car insurance rates, take the time shop for a new provider.
+If you no longer can afford your car insurance rates after points are added to your driving record, take the time shop for a new provider.
 Comparing rates online is a fast and convenient way for finding coverage that meets your needs and conforms with your budget.Other Topics in This Section